mesoscale-activity-map/map-ephys/doc/ingestion_instruction.md

      - probe track data

-   In addition to session behavior data, Histology data load is dependant on loading the reference CCF volume data.
+   In addition to session behavior data, Histology data load is dependent on loading the reference CCF volume data.
 The reference volume used in the MAP pipeline is the Allen Institute CCF r3 20 uM Dataset tiff stack.
 This is done manually once prior to ingest of any histology data: